TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 The implementation of the example clearly shows the advantage of having a framework.

 ### Part V - The missing chapters

+I will update this part as the missing chapters stops being missing.

+### 37. Why the missing chapters?

+Fair question...

+The book itself got huge, and there are still many unanswered questions which for now are scattered in blogs and forum.
+The missing chapters are where this will be brought together.

+### 38. Handling Metadata

+Data about data.
+Where did it come from.
+What did it experience along the way.

+Combining metadata with logging/monitoring gives a solid foundation for reasoning about the system.
+Especially trace, correlation and causation ids are good metadata to have.

+Axon, of course, provides helpful helpers to help with metadata.

+# Conclusion

+Having read the now seminal work on event modeling and eventsourcing the first time it feels a bit like when I first read Lord of the Rings.
+It took me a while, I felt in good hands, I experienced a thrilling adventure and I'm now saying goodbye to good friends.
+And just as I couldn't remember every little detail of Lord of the Rings I cannot remember every little detail of event modeling and event sourcing.
+But now I at least have one place to go to, to look it up.

+Is it a perfect book?
+No, of course not.
+Could it have used professionel editing?
+Absolutely.
+Does it need it?
+No, not really.

+It is above 500 pages but in general it is an easy read, and it has pictures!
+Due to the value it offers, and how much such a work is needed, I give it 4 stars.

+This book is a must read for anyone involved in developing software.
+If you haven't read it, get started.
+And when you have finished reading it, read it again.

+And spread the word.
+There IS a better way to develop software!